drmi7721/drmi7721.github.io/index.md

 ## About Me
-I am a graduate student in astrophysics at CU Boulder
+I am a Ph.D. candidate in the Department of Astrophysical and Planetary Sciences at the University of Colorado Boulder

 ## Research Interests
-- Astrophysical fluid dynamics
+I am interested in astrophysical fluid dynamics at many scales and in many environments including:
+- Gas streams and tidal disruption events around recoiling supermassive black holes
+- Wave-particle interactions in planetary magnetospheres
+- Galaxy clusters and the intracluster medium

 ## CV
 ## [Download my CV](files/CV_YourName.pdf)